Zayo Logo

 Not Your Grandfather’s Detroit

 Factories are special places.
 When we think about “the factory,” some of us still have the old Henry Ford assembly lines in mind.
-Revolutionary for its time, people performed repetitive tasks in a predictable and continuous, conveyer-belt-driven flow, breaking important ground in efficiency, industrialization, standardization, output, and profit.
+Revolutionary for its time, people performed repetitive tasks in a predictable and continuous, conveyor-belt-driven flow, breaking important ground in efficiency, industrialization, standardization, output, and profit.

 It worked well, except when it didn’t: